Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Introduction

-\para{Sheaf theoretic stratification.} The definition of homological stratification naturally lends itself to generalizations, which we now introduce (while delaying formal definition of constructible sheaves to Section~\ref{subsec:sheaves}). \begin{definition} Suppose $\Fcal$ is a sheaf on a topological space $\Xspace$.
+\para{Sheaf theoretic stratification.} The definition of homological stratification naturally lends itself to generalizations, which we now introduce (while delaying formal definition of constructible sheaves to Section~\ref{subsec:sheaves}).
+The primary observation which illuminates this generalization is that the fundamental mathematical structures (the association of a group or set to an open set and the restriction maps induced by inclusions of open sets) used to construct homological stratifications in \cite{GoreskyMacPherson1983,RourkeSanderson1999,Nanda2017} are exactly the formal properties which define a presheaf.
+Therefore, we will explore analogous constructive stratifications where local homology is replaced with an arbitrary sheaf or presheaf.
+The key notion used in the following definition is that of a \emph{constructible} sheaf.
+Intuitively, constructibility means that the sheaf can be decomposed into sheaves which are locally constant on various pieces, or stratum, of the given topological space. \begin{definition} Suppose $\Fcal$ is a sheaf on a topological space $\Xspace$.
 An \emph{$\Fcal$-stratification} (``sheaf-stratification'') of $\Xspace$ is a stratification such that $\Fcal$ is constructible with respect to $\Xspace=\amalg S_i$.
 A \emph{coarsest $\Fcal$-stratification} is an $\Fcal$-stratification such that $\Fcal$ is not constructible with respect to any coarser stratification. \end{definition} For general topological spaces, a coarsest $\Fcal$-stratification may not exist, and may not be unique if it does exist.
 The main focus of this paper will be proving existence and uniqueness results for certain coarsest $\Fcal$-stratifications.
+The extra structure needed to prove uniqueness is homogeneity of strata, and minimality of stratifications.
+By working with homogeneous stratifications, we are requiring strata to have a good notion of dimension.
+By defining a preorder on the set of homogeneous stratification (Section \ref{sec:results}), we are able to identify the output of the stratification algorithm described in Section \ref{sec:clustering} as the unique minimal homogeneous stratification with respect to the preorder.